Last Updated: March 04, 2021

 - Reading skills could be improved through daily newspaper skimming and various books.

-- Vocabulary and sentence formations could also be improved through preparative materials such as Barron's wordlist, flashcards and continuous revision.
+- Vocabulary and sentence formations could also be enhanced through preparative materials such as Barron's wordlist, flashcards, and continuous revision.

-Hard work never fails and with all these guidelines you cannot fail to score high on this part of the GRE.
+Hard work never fails, and with all these guidelines one cannot fail to score high on this part of the GRE.